Skip to Content

 court for hopscotch game

 Hopscotch is a simple game to set up and play.
 It can also be adapted to your child’s age.
-Draw a smaller, simpler court for a young child and try one of the variations for older children.
+Draw a smaller, simpler court for a young child and try one of the variations when playing with older children.

-All you need to play the game is some large sidewalk chalk (see below) and a marker such as a stone or a beanbag.
+All you need to play the game is some large sidewalk chalk and a marker such as a stone or a beanbag.

 Beanbags are easier for preschool children to handle as stones could jump out of the square and one of the rules is for the marker to land in the square and not touch the sides.